killean-solvely/hsapi-gen/README.md

 # hsapi-gen

-Generates a .ts file with all of the relevant types for your Hubspot portal.
+Generates a .ts file with all of the relevant types for your Hubspot portals.

 ## Usage